pkqs90/pkqs90.github.io/content/posts/friend-tech-contract-walkthrough.md

 #### 2.2.3 Ownership

 This contract inherits from `Ownable` and includes three key setter functions protected by this ownership: `setFeeDestination()`, `setProtocolFeePercent()`, and `setSubjectFeePercent()`.
 Notably, there's no safeguard in place for the range of fees, nor is there a use of a timelock.
 This allows the owner to freely adjust the fee percentages at any time.
-Such flexibility poses a significant risk of centralization; for instance, if the owner abruptly sets the `protocolFeePercent` to 1 ether, it could effectively lock all funds within the contract indefinitely.
+Such flexibility poses a significant risk of centralization.
+For instance, if the owner abruptly sets the `protocolFeePercent` to 1 ether, it could effectively lock all funds within the contract indefinitely.

-As of today 2024/01/10, there is approximately 15,000 ETH (~$35M), locked in this contract.
+As of today 2024/01/10, there is approximately 15,000 ETH (~$35M) locked in this contract.
 Whoa.

 #### 2.2.4 Pricing

 The pricing strategy on Friend.tech's website states that "the cost of the next share equals S^2 / 16000 * 1 ether, where S represents the current number of keys".
 This pricing formula is evident in the `getPrice()` function of the smart contract.
 The function calculates the expected sum before and after buying tokens, using a delta for the price.
 The formula used is the sum of squares, given by 1^2 + 2^2 + ... n^2 = n * (n+1) * (2*n+1).